6 Tasks We Automate to Make More Time for Work That Matters

 We’ve been using Airtable as a cloud-based database for a good while and once they released their Kanban views, we realized we could utilize their system for certain kinds of task management as a testing period.

-As it turned out, the test was successful; we love Airtable and have begun migrating all our organizational duties into it.
+As it turned out, the test was successful; we love Airtable and have begun migrating more organizational duties into it.

 When you bring a new piece of software into your stack you’re faced with understanding how it can fit into your existing workflows.